vijayasai02/training/README.md

-Hi My name is Vijaya
+Hi My name is Vijaya apending in fearue